Country's Rich Avian Diversity From Wetlands to Forests

 Let us help you decide when and where to go!
 We have divided Bangladesh’s six seasons into four for bird-watching convenience: winter (November-February), summer (March-May), monsoon (June-September), and fall (October).
 Each season offers distinct benefits and drawbacks for bird viewing.
 Winter is the best season for seeing migratory birds from Siberia, Central Asia, and Europe and breeding plumage on resident birds.
 Some resident birds are more active and vocal during the summer, but it can be very hot and humid during this time.
 The monsoon is the worst season for bird-watching in Bangladesh, as heavy and frequent rainfall makes the trails muddy and slippery, which reduces visibility.
 Autumn is a transitional season during which some migratory birds start to arrive, and some resident birds begin to molt.

-Depending on your preferences and interests, different locations in Bangladesh offer some of the best birding opportunities.
+Depending on your preferences and interests, we will design a suitable travel plan through different locations for your birdwatching trip in Bangladesh.
 These are some of the most frequented destinations:

--Dhaka and environs: birding hotspots such as the Jahangirnagar University Campus, the Botanical Garden, and the National Botanical Garden.
+-Dhaka and environs: the Botanical Garden at the Jahangirnagar University Campus, and the National Botanical Garden are the birding hotspots.

-– Sreemangal and Sylhet: This tiny town in the northeastern region of Bangladesh is renowned for its tea plantations and a few reserve forests.
+– Sreemangal and Sylhet: This tiny region in the northeastern part of Bangladesh is renowned for its tea plantations, a few reserve forests and the largest Rainforest.
+Sreemangal area is a must ti include on a bird watching trip to Bangladesh.
 It is one of the best places to see a variety of birds, such as pygmy woodpeckers, red jungle fowl, red-headed trogons, puff-throated babblers, emerald doves, oriental pied hornbills, black-naped monarchs, green-billed malkohas, blue-throated barbets, scarlet minivets, black-naped orioles, Asian fairy bluebirds, orange-bellied leafbirds, ruby-cheeked sunbirds and many more.
-You can also visit the nearby protected areas for wildlife and biodiversity conservation, Lawachara National Park, Ratargul Swamp Forest, Remakalenga, and Satchari Reserve Forest.
-There are also a few wetland sanctuaries near the tea plantations of Sreemangal and Sylhet, where you may see several bird species, including the grey-headed parakeet, the spot-billed pelican, the lesser adjutant, and a variety of migratory birds.
+You can also visit the nearby protected areas for wildlife and biodiversity conservation, Lawachara National Park, Ratargul Swamp Forest, Remakalenga, and Satchari Reserve Forest and a lot of permanent wetlands known as haor.
+The wetland sanctuaries are scattered and not far from the tea plantations of Sreemangal and Sylhet, where you may see several bird species, including the grey-headed parakeet, the spot-billed pelican, the lesser adjutant, and a variety of migratory birds.
 Several bird species, including the Grey-headed Swamphen, the Common Kingfisher, and the River Lapwing, can be observed near Jaflong.

-Sundarbans: This is the biggest mangrove forest in the world.
+Sundarbans: This is the largest single block mangrove forest in the world wildlife and biodiversity in the forest is magical.
 It is in the southwestern part of Bangladesh and covers about 10,000 square kilometers.
-It is a UNESCO World Heritage Site and a Ramsar Site (a wetland of global significance).
+Sundarbans is a UNESCO World Heritage Site and a Ramsar Site (a wetland of global significance).
 It is home to numerous uncommon and endangered species, including the Bengal tiger, Irrawaddy dolphin, estuarine crocodile, and fishing cat.
 The abundance of waterbirds, raptors, woodpeckers, kingfishers, bee-eater, cuckoo, drongo, bulbul, warbler, and other species makes it a haven for bird watchers as well.
 You can take a boat ride through the forest’s small creeks and channels to look for wildlife and take admire the scenery.
+A bird watching trip to Bangladesh is never complete without Sundarbans in it.

 – Cox’s Bazar: This is a coastal town in southeast Bangladesh, renowned for its long sand beach (the longest natural sea shoreline in the world) and scenic beauty.
 It is also an excellent place to observe coastal and marine birds, including gulls, terns, sandpipers, plovers, egrets, herons, pelicans, and cormorants.
 You can also visit some adjacent islands known for their coral reefs and marine life, such as Sonadia, Kutubdia Island, and St. Martin’s Island.